the-cocktail/tools/README.md

   * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

 ## Editor Plugins
+  * [ESLint](http://eslint.org/) - The pluggable linting utility for JavaScript and JSX
+  * [Sass-Lint](https://www.npmjs.com/package/sass-lint) - A Node-only Sass linter for both sass and scss syntax!

 ## IDE & Text Editor
   * [sublime-text-3](https://www.sublimetext.com/3) - Sublime Text is a sophisticated text editor for code, markup and prose.
   * [vim](http://www.vim.org) - Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
+  * [Vs Code](https://code.visualstudio.com/) - Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.

 ## Linux utilities
   * [shutter](http://shutter-project.org/) - Shutter is a feature-rich screenshot program for Linux based operating systems such as Ubuntu